You are listening to the Sean Hannity Radio Show Podcast.

 The answer is health savings accounts.

-The answer are Dr. Umber style cooperatives.
+The answer are Dr. Umber-style cooperatives.

-I mean, I he must hate my guts, this guy, because I constantly put him on, I'm mentioning him, and he says his phones ring off the hook.
+I mean, he must hate my guts, this guy, because I constantly put him on, I'm mentioning him, and he says his phones ring off the hook.

 If I was in Wichita, Kansas, I would be a member of Dr. Umber's Health Cooperative.

-Unlimited care, 10 bucks a month per child.
+Unlimited care, $10 a month for child.

 And there is, and that's the answer.